scarf-sh/docs/docs/gateway.md

 ### Availability

-Scarf Gateway is a free hosted service that is provided to maintainers and users as-is and as-available.
+Scarf Gateway is a free hosted service that is publicly provided as-is and as-available.

-Scarf Gateway is deployed on AWS in multiple regions around the globe; it is fault tolerant even to entire regions going offline, and can automatically and elasticly scale our backend capacity to meet whatever user traffic demands of us.
+Scarf Gateway is deployed on AWS in multiple regions around the globe; it is fault tolerant even to entire regions going offline, and can automatically scale our backend capacity to meet whatever user traffic demands of us.

-We are expecting to meet a monthly service uptime percentage of 99.9%.
-Guarantees of our service-level agreement will be made available in the future.
+We aim for a monthly service uptime percentage of 99.9%.
+If you need uptime and/or support SLAs to guarantee that uptime for your company, please contact [sales@scarf.sh](mailto:sales@scarf.sh)

-To see Scarf's uptime and system status, you can view the status page [here](https://status.scarf.sh).
+To see Scarf's historical uptime and system status, you can view the status page [here](https://status.scarf.sh).

 ### Badges